JayadevHaddadi/JayadevHaddadi/README.md

 - 👋 Hi, I’m @JayadevHaddadi
 - 👀 I’m interested in Unity game development
-- 🌱 I’m currently learning working at Ammachi Labs @ Amrita Vishwa Vidyapeetham
+- 🌱 I’m currently working at Ammachi Labs @ Amrita Vishwa Vidyapeetham
 - 💞️ I’m looking to collaborate on unity projects for education
 - 📫 How to reach me email or phone